joshuareyes3778/connecting-to-vpns/README.md

   As seen in the image, there are multiple options available for whichever operating system you are using.
 Download the appropriate client using the download button.
 It will take you to a page where you can properly download the ProtonVPN application.
 When setting up the installation, the defaults will work just fine to get the VPN up and running on your device.
 </p>

-errer diid
+<h3>Using the VPN</h3>

 <p>
-  Once the installation is complete and you enter your credentials in the resulting popup, you will have this menu.
+  Once the installation is complete and you enter your credentials in the resulting popup, you will have a menu.
+The free version will only allow you to connect to one of 5 locations.
 </p>